Carbon Trap Projects

-We are looking for more innovative & exciting projects to support.
-If you are in the looking for new ways in which you might be able to use Miscanthus then we are the perfect match!
+We are looking for more innovative and exciting projects to support.
+If you are looking for new ways you can able use Miscanthus then we are the perfect match!

 If you are any of the below, we would love to hear from you!

 - Working in the arts, creative, innovation, engineering industries?

 - PHD student and are looking for opportunities?

 Over the past twenty years, the huge potential impact that Miscanthus could have on mitigation of climate change has become increasingly apparent.
 We are also know that awareness of this relatively new grass (to the UK and Europe) is low.

 We have all heard of bamboo though, and the Bamboo industry has expanded greatly in recent years.
 Miscanthus closely matches bamboo in terms of its benefits and uses, however boasts a major benefit over bamboo in that it is non-invasive and has much less of an impact on the landscape.

 We are passionate about Miscanthus and the benefits of using this to create new products as alternatives to traditional materials are clear:

 Renewable & Sustainable – after the initial establishment year, Miscanthus is re-harvested year after year.
 Compare this to trees that take around 25-40 years to mature.

 Non-Toxic - Miscanthus is a naturally hardy plant with no natural pests or diseases, so it can be grown without chemical intervention, making it virtually organic.